Tamra Judge Reveals She Lives ‘Below’ Her Means After ‘RHOC’ Exit, Says She’s Always Been ‘Cautious’

 “I’m not a frivolous spender, we live way below our means, we always have.
 It’s because — in my mind — when you’re living off a contract, when that contract ends, you gotta sustain that lifestyle,” she explained, according to a report shared by Reality Blurb.

 Tamra went on to say that a number of her former co-stars are renting homes in fancy areas of Orange County in an effort to make themselves look a certain way on the show.
-However, because the womens’ Bravo paychecks are going towards rent, cars, and clothing, they could be jeopardizing their financial futures with their vanity.
+However, because the Bravo paychecks are going toward rent, cars, and clothing, the women could be jeopardizing their financial futures with their vanity.

 “I was never that person.
 Ever,” Tamra proclaimed.